mithi/react-philosophies/README.md

 **TL;DR**

-1. **If you think it’s slow, prove it with a benchmark.** "In the face of ambiguity, refuse the temptation to guess."
+1. **If you think it’s slow, prove it with a benchmark.** _"In the face of ambiguity, refuse the temptation to guess."_ The profiler of [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) (chrome extension) is your friend!
 2. Know the terms [`lazy loading`](https://nextjs.org/docs/advanced-features/dynamic-import) and [`bundle/code splitting`](https://reactjs.org/docs/code-splitting.html)
 3. Use `useMemo` mostly just for expensive calculations
-4. For `React.memo`, `useMemo`, `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly primitive types
+4. For `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly primitive types
-5. Make sure your `React.memo`, `useCallback` and `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
+5. Make sure your `React.memo`, `useCallback` pr `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
 6. Window large lists (with [`tannerlinsley/react-virtual`](https://github.com/tannerlinsley/react-virtual) or similar)
 7. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app
 8. `Context` should be logically separated, do not add to many values in one context provider
 9. You can optimize `context` by separating the `state` and the `dispatch` function
 10. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
 11. Putting your state as close as possible to where it's being used will make your app faster
+12. You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).
-12. If you're going to use a package for your forms I recommend [`react-hook-forms`](https://react-hook-form.com/).
+13. If you're going to use a package for your forms, I recommend [`react-hook-forms`](https://react-hook-form.com/).
 I think it is a great balance of good performance and good developer experience.
-13. You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).

 <details>
-    <summary>Selected KCD articles about performance</summary>
+    <summary>View selected KCD articles about performance</summary>

 - [KCD: State Colocation will make your React app faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster)
 - [KCD: When to `useMemo` and `useCallback`](https://kentcdodds.com/blog/usememo-and-usecallback)